Lanxin-LU/Lanxin-LU.github.io/contents/home.md

 I am a full-time Ph.D. candidate at the Michael Smurfit Graduate Business School, University College Dublin.
-I previously served as a Research Intern in the International Financial Division of the Central Bank of Ireland.
+I previously served as a research intern in the international financial division of the Central Bank of Ireland.

 <strong>Research Interests</strong>: Asset Pricing & Volatility Modeling; Financial Econometrics; Fintech